Hiring in Mexico

 - Social services

-Profit Sharing: employees are entitled to share in the employer’s profits, currently fixed at 10% of the company’s gross, pre-tax income, that should be pay between the months of May and June.
+Profit Sharing: Employees are entitled to share in the employer’s profits, currently fixed at 10% of the company’s gross, pre-tax income.
+This should be paid between the months of May and June.

-All employees get public health care coverage through the Mexican Social Security Institute.
-However, many employers offer their workers supplementary health insurance options.
+All employees receive public healthcare coverage through the IMSS.
+However, many employers offer their workers options for supplementary health insurance.
 Other common optional benefits include:

 - Car allowance

 - Gas coupons